 Are Hilton Foundation grantees eligible for the Prize?

 Yes, former and current Foundation grantees can be nominated for and receive the Prize.
 However, Hilton Foundation employees are not eligible to nominate organizations for the Prize, and the recipient organization is selected by an independent jury, so any organization’s status as a current or past grantee of the Foundation has no influence on the jury’s selection of the Hilton Humanitarian Prize recipient.

 Does our organization need to have programs in several countries in order to be considered for the Humanitarian Prize?

 No. Each year we receive nominations for eligible organizations that work in anywhere from one to more than 100 countries.
 Even an organization that works in a single country may present a model for humanitarian work that merits visibility and replication in other parts of the world.

-Your organization is eligible to be nominated.
+Nominees may not be local offices or member organizations of parent organizations, or fiscally sponsored organizations.
 However, if your organization has a parent organization, we request that it be the nominee.

 I work for a program/project initiative of a larger institution.
 Is my initiative eligible?

 Unfortunately, all eligible nominees must have their own 501(c)(3) status.
 A program or project initiative of a larger institution, regardless of whether it has its own budget, is ineligible for the Prize.
 The institution would need to be the nominee.

 What is the difference between the first round of review and the finalist review?